lab1092/blender-manual_ja/manual/textures/types/procedural/distorted_noise.rst

    Distorted Noise Texture Panels

-:guilabel:`Distortion Noise` takes the option that you pick from :guilabel:`Noise Basis` and filters it, to create hybrid pattern.
+*Distortion Noise* takes the option that you pick from *Noise Basis* and filters it, to create hybrid pattern.

 Often used for
    Grunge, very complex and versatile